DamienPace15/beyondCSV/README.md

 # beyondCSV
-CSV to parquet, with natural language processing
+CSV to parquet, with natural language querying